yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 Thus, the referenced memory will be free only when the original pointer is deleted, regardless of how many other `weak_ptr` references to the same memory exist, eliminating the memory leaks caused by the old implementation.

 One of the many tasks of the kernel is to assign resources to processes whenever they ask for them.
-For this reason, [epicboy](https://github.com/ameerj) started the work necessary to [utilize a more accurate resource_limit implementation](https://github.com/yuzu-emu/yuzu/pull/5877), in order to match the hardware behaviour more closely.
+For this reason, [epicboy](https://github.com/ameerj) started the work necessary to [utilize a more accurate resource_limit implementation](https://github.com/yuzu-emu/yuzu/pull/5877), in order to match the hardware behavior more closely.

 Be it memory, threads, or ports, the kernel checks for their availability and keeps track of them through a variable called `resource limit`.
 By comparing the current amount of resources being used against the resource limit, the kernel can determine whether to deny a request or not.
 This stems from the fact that resources are finite, especially in weaker hardware such as that in the Nintendo Switch.
 A PC, on the other hand, isn't as restricted as a Nintendo Switch.
 Until now, whenever a process requested resources, yuzu would create its own instance of `resource limit` instead of using a system-wide variable to keep track of it.
-This PR is just the initial step in preparation to reverse engineer the correct behaviour and implement it in the emulator.
+This PR is just the initial step in preparation to reverse engineer the correct behavior and implement it in the emulator.

 ## Paint me like one of your french bits

 [epicboy](https://github.com/ameerj) has also been busy this month implementing two features through [compute kernels](https://en.wikipedia.org/wiki/Compute_kernel), a special kind of program that is written to run in the GPU instead of the CPU.
-Originally, these subroutines were used to calculate light levels, darkness, colours, and other properties to render 3D images on the screen.
+Originally, these subroutines were used to calculate light levels, darkness, colors, and other properties to render 3D images on the screen.
 Thus, these programs were promptly named as [shaders](https://en.wikipedia.org/wiki/Shader).

 Modern GPUs are designed to break down their workload into smaller sized problems, which in turn are processed simultaneously in the many compute units of the card (entities akin to cores in a CPU).